 Your 30 60 90 day plan for Supervisors

-We all know how important first impressions are for keeping employees but a lot of businesses keep the same onboarding process for employees as they do managers and supervisors.
-A 30 60 90 day plan for supervisors has nothing to do with how a supervisor should manage their staff, it is the plan for how that supervisor is onboarded.
+We all know how important first impressions are for keeping employees, but many businesses keep the same onboarding process for employees as managers and supervisors.
+A 30-60 90-day plan for supervisors has nothing to do with how a supervisor should manage their staff; it is the plan for how that supervisor is onboarded.

 Let’s face it: managing people is hard.